 My research combines cognitive and affective science to understand the dynamic processes involved in the important and fragile tasks of producing and perceiving emotion expressions.
 I examine three aspects of emotion expressions: how perceivers process their meaning, the social functions they serve, and how culture shapes their manifestation.
 See my publications here.

 People are experts at perceiving subtle nonverbal expressions and inferring the underlying emotions.
 Evidence suggests that part of this challenging perceptual task is accomplished through embodied simulation processes, in which the perceiver's brain and facial muscles partially recreate the perceived expression and associated emotion (Wood, Rychlowska, Korb, & Niedenthal, 2016).
-Our lab and others have demonstrated that interfering with people's facial muscles while they look at facial expressions reduces the accuracy with which they can perceptually discriminate between and judge the meaning of various emotions.
+My collaborators and I have demonstrated that interfering with people's facial muscles while they look at facial expressions reduces the accuracy with which they can perceptually discriminate between and judge the meaning of various emotions.
 For instance, wearing a gel facemask that constricts facial movement disrupts people's ability to detect a facial expression next to a highly similar distractor (Wood, Lupyan, Sherrin, & Niedenthal, 2015).
 We also have a long-term collaboration with the UW Facial Nerve Clinic that will allow us to test, among other things, the impact of facial paralysis on emotion perception and experience (Korb, Wood, Banks, Agoulnik, Hadlock, & Niedenthal, 2016).

-Laughter is a ubiquitous social signal that can smooth interactions (Wood & Niedenthal, under review).
+Laughter is a ubiquitous social signal that can smooth interactions (Wood & Niedenthal, 2018).
 We identified three distinct social tasks accomplished by laughter and smiles (Martin, Rychlowska, Wood, & Niedenthal, 2017): rewarding the desirable behavior of others (reward), soothing and signaling nonthreat (affiliation), and indirectly challenging the status or behavior of others (dominance).

 One study we conducted related participant judgments of the social intentions of 400 laughter samples to the laughs’ acoustic features, which I extracted using acoustic analysis software (Wood, Martin, & Niedenthal, 2017).
 Unique acoustics predicted the 3 proposed social functions, suggesting systematic changes to the voice during laughter can convey reward, affiliation, or dominance.
 These relationships often depended on the sex of the expresser: louder laughter, for instance, was perceived as more affiliative in males, but less affiliative in females.
 Upcoming work will examine the social behavioral consequences of different naturally-occurring laughter forms.